-Today’s verse is one of a series that all make the same point: if we are not engaged in pure devotional service, we are dead.
-In other words, pure devotional service is real life, and anyone engaged in anything other than devotional service is just a walking dead man, a breathing dead man.
+Today’s verse is one of a series that all make the same point: If we are not engaged in pure devotional service, we are dead.
+In other words, pure devotional service is real life, and anyone engaged in anything other than devotional service is just a walking, breathing dead man.

 Srila Prabhupada has given us this life.
 He has given us this opportunity.
-Sri Krsna Caitanya is Krsna, but in the mood of Radharani, and in Her kindhearted, tenderhearted, merciful, compassionate mood of love and care, He has given us the easiest and most practical process for success in the present age: the chanting of the holy names.
+Sri Krishna Chaitanya is Krishna but in the mood of Radharani, and in Her kindhearted, tenderhearted, merciful, compassionate mood of love and care, He has given us the easiest and most practical process for success in the present age: the chanting of the holy names.

-This is, ultimately, Srimati Radharani’s mercy.
-It is Her mercy that Srila Prabhupada came to America and gave us Krsna consciousness.
-In a poem he wrote on board a cargo ship on his way to America, Srila Prabhupada wrote, krsna taba punya habe bhai, e-punya koribe jabe radharani khusi habe, dhruva ati boli toma tai: “O brothers, you will obtain your good fortune from the Supreme Lord Krsna only when Srimati Radharani becomes pleased with you.”
+This is ultimately Srimati Radharani’s mercy.
+It is Her mercy that Srila Prabhupada came to America and gave us Krishna consciousness.
+In a poem he wrote on board the cargo ship he took to America, Srila Prabhupada wrote, krsna taba punya habe bhai, e-punya koribe jabe radharani khusi habe, dhruva ati boli toma tai: “O brothers, you will obtain your good fortune from the Supreme Lord Krsna only when Srimati Radharani becomes pleased with you.”
 First we must please Radharani.
 And how?
 By following the orders of the spiritual master, serving the mission of the spiritual master.
-So, we have everything–every opportunity.
-We have beautiful Deities, Sri Sri Radha-Giridhari; we have Srila Prabhupada, our founder-acarya; we have his instructions, his books, his translations of the Bhagavad-gita and Srimad-Bhagavatam; we have the holy name; we have the association of devotees–we have everything.
+We have everything—every opportunity.
+We have beautiful Deities; we have Srila Prabhupada, our founder-acharya; we have his instructions, his books, his translations of the Bhagavad-gita and Srimad-Bhagavatam; we have the holy name; we have the association of devotees—we have everything.
 We just have to take advantage, and that is why we are here.

 Any questions or comments?

-Child: How do you get the aroma of tulasi, or how do you become the servant of the servant of the servant?
+Child: How do you become the servant of the servant of the servant?